pymc-devs/pymc/docs/source/api/bounds.rst

 placing constraints on existing probability distributions.
 It modifies a given distribution to take values only within a specified interval.

-Note that the `Bound` class does *not* directly create a bounded
-distribution: instead it creates a Callable class that can be *invoked* to create a bounded distribution, as the example below illustrates.

 Some types of variables require constraints.
 For instance, it doesn't make sense for a standard deviation to have a negative value, so something like a Normal prior on a parameter that represents a standard deviation would be